 TSP Withdrawal Taxes as a Rollover Into a Roth IRA

-But it gets more complicated if you try to transfer or rollover funds from a Roth TSP to a Roth IRA or eligible employer plan.
-In this case, you must have satisfied a 5-year rule on contributions made to the IRA.
+If you try to transfer or rollover funds from a Roth TSP to a Roth IRA or eligible employer plan, you must have satisfied a 5-year rule on contributions made to the IRA.

-A Roth account maintained by an eligible employer plan, or moving a Roth balance to a Roth IRA, means there should be no taxes in the current year, and the TSP would not withhold taxes either, but given the number of moving parts and, more importantly, the penalties that could be imposed if you did any of this incorrectly, it is always recommended to work with a professional who understands your needs and the various tax implications associated with your plans and who can provide you with appropriate TSP advice.
+A Roth account maintained by an eligible employer plan, or moving a Roth balance to a Roth IRA, means there should be no taxes in the current year.
+The TSP is unlikely to withhold taxes, but given the number of moving parts and, more importantly, the penalties that could be imposed if you did any of this incorrectly, it is always recommended to work with a professional who understands your needs and the various tax implications associated with your plans and who can provide you with appropriate TSP advice.